JuliaMath/Roots.jl/docs/src/roots.md

 ([Steffensen](http://en.wikipedia.org/wiki/Steffensen's_method)),
 `Order5`, `Order8`, and `Order16`.
 The order 1 or 2 methods are
 generally quite efficient in terms of steps needed over floating point values.
-The even higher order ones are potentially useful when more precision is used.
+The even-higher-order ones are potentially useful when more precision is used.
 These algorithms are accessed by specifying the method after the initial starting point: